When and where is Commencement?

 “Commencement” refers to the university-wide ceremony celebrating those who are receiving their degrees from all University of Kansas schools in a given year.
 At the Commencement ceremony, the chancellor of the university symbolically confers the degrees after the deans of the schools present their respective candidates.
 Attending the Commencement ceremony is not required to graduate, but the tradition of walking through the World War II Memorial Campanile and down the Hill into Memorial Stadium through a corridor of faculty members is something special that graduates remember and cherish as they move to the next stage of their lives.

 “Recognition Ceremonies/Convocations/Awards programs/Commissioning Ceremonies” refers to the 60+ events that the 13 schools and college, individual departments or special interest groups coordinate on the Lawrence campus or by the KU Medical Center.
-Please refer to the “Events” to see the schedule.
+Please refer to the “Events” for the schedule.

 The University of Kansas tradition holds that all degrees are conferred by the chancellor of the university at the Commencement ceremony, in which members of all schools are welcome to participate.